Jilin China Travel Guide

 Monitor AQI, wear a mask on high pollution days.

-Carry antihistamines for spring/autumn pollen.
+Carry allergy medication in the spring/autumn pollen.

 The winter season is severely cold.
 Adequate warm clothing, including thermal layers, a substantial coat, and insulated footwear, remains needed to prevent hypothermia or frostbite.
 Summers can be hot and humid.
 Stay hydrated, wear light clothing, and seek shade in the middle of the day day.